A tiny STM32F030F4P6 breakout boardDesigned by 42_red_herrings, Ships from United Kingdom

 I wanted to play with the STM32F030 chips and I like making small breakouts ;)

 The boards available now are black, 1.6mm thick, ENIG (i.e. gold pads).
 Please note that I'm soldering these by hand, so there usually are some tiny visual imperfections in soldering.
+Also some of the boards are soldered with lead-free solder - the soldering there looks less "shiny".
 However they are fully functional (tested), shipping with a 'serial echo plus blink' firmware.

 |Shipping Rate||First item||Additional items|